AthensLab/AthensDAO/Pasok.md

 ## Distribution Curve

 * Avoid Plutocracy -
-* Mathematics - diminishing rate of retturn.
+* Mathematics - diminishing rate of retturn

+## architecture
+* create an abstract contract and an Interface
+* use the appropriate OpenZeppelin Contracts [explain them in the documentaion here]
+* inherit the abstract contract and the interface

 ## functions